vosaul/status.im/source/build_status/desktop.md

 ## Configure logging output destination

-- Be default, application adds debug output into standard process output stream.
+- By default, application adds debug output into standard process output stream.
+- The app data folder location varies per platform.
+It's usually at:
+  - Linux: `~/.local/share/Status/`;
+  - MacOS: `~/Library/Application Support/Status/`;
+  - Windows: `%LOCALAPPDATA%\Status\`.
 - Passing `BUILD_FOR_BUNDLE` preprocessor make flag instructs application to redirect output to predefined log file.
-On Linux usually it's `~/.local/share/Status/Status.log`; MacOS: `~/Library/Application Support/Status/Status.log`.
+The log file is named `Status.log` in the app data folder;
 - Setting env var `STATUS_LOG_FILE_ENABLED` to `1` enables redirection of logs into log file by predefined path.
-On Linux usually it's `~/.local/share/Status/StatusDev.log`; MacOS: `~/Library/Application Support/Status/StatusDev.log`.
+The log file is named `StatusDev.log` in the app data folder.
 - Setting env var `STATUS_LOG_PATH` (along with `STATUS_LOG_FILE_ENABLED` to `1`) instructs app to write the logs into custom file path.
-Relative file path can be used.
+Relative file paths can be used.
 - Specific [react-native-desktop](https://github.com/status-im/react-native-desktop) output can be controlled with standard Qt environment variables, as documented in the [react-native-desktop FAQ](https://github.com/status-im/react-native-desktop/blob/master/docs/FAQ.md#how-do-i-control-qt-logging).